(619) 448-7770

 The pre-paid solar lease has all the same features as a standard solar lease except the payment structure.

-The pre-paid solar lease will generate the most savings for its term of years than any other type of solar lease or PPA.
+The pre-paid solar lease will generate the MOST SAVINGS for its term of years than any other type of solar lease or PPA.

 Only a buying a system produces greater savings than a pre-paid lease over the same number of years, and even then it depends on the financing instrument of the purchase.